Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Stability of KdV solitons

 We analyze now the case in which the initial condition is the pure stochastic perturbation: contrarily to the NLS equation, even this small initial condition can generate a soliton.
-In this setting there is no (non trivial) solution in the deterministic case.
-This case is obtained at the critical point $\sqrt{q}\,R=0$, where the first quiescent "soliton" is created.
+In this setting there is no (nontrivial) solution in the deterministic case.
+This case is obtained at the critical point $\sqrt{q} R=0$, where the first quiescent soliton is created.

-\begin{prop} For $q=0$, a small amplitude stochastic perturbation of the potential \begin{bf}may\end{bf} create a new small--amplitude soliton.
-For a white noise type perturbation $\dot W_x$, the probability that a new soliton is created is $1/2$ and the created soliton corresponds to the value $\eta=\sigma W_{R}$. \end{prop}
+\begin{prop} For $q=0$, a small-amplitude stochastic perturbation of the potential \textup{may} create a new small-amplitude soliton.
+For a white noise-type perturbation $\dot W_x$, a new soliton is created if $W_R>0$ (which is an event of probability $1/2$) and the created soliton corresponds to the value $\eta=\sigma W_{R}$. \end{prop}

-\begin{proof} Again, we want to use the implicit function Theorem; take the limit of the deterministic solution (\ref{det sol KdV}) as $q\to 0$:
+\begin{pf} Again, we want to use the implicit function theorem; take the limit of the deterministic solution (\ref{det sol KdV}) as $q\to0$,

 We have